openbmc/phosphor-state-manager/README.md

 anyone wishing to enable this feature.

 phosphor-state-manager discovers state vs. trying to cache and save states.
-This ensure it's always getting the most accurate state information.
+This ensures it's always getting the most accurate state information.
 It discovers the chassis state by checking the `pgood` value from the power application.
 If it determines that power is on then it will do the following: